How to Safely Host Holiday Gatherings During COVID-19 and Flu Season

 - Remind guests to stay home if they are sick.
 If anyone on the guest list has been exposed to COVID-19 or shown symptoms in the previous 14 days, it’s best for them to sit this one out.
 Even if all guests are in the clear, you should also encourage guests who are elderly or who have preexisting health conditions to consider the risks before checking “yes” on the RSVP.

 - Wear masks.
 By now, we all know that wearing masks helps to slow the spread of COVID-19.
-Make mask-wearing a requirement for your guests.
+Guests may be more comfortable in wearing a mask.
 You can even make it fun by asking them to wear their favorite themed mask for the occasion.

 - Provide ample opportunities for hand hygiene.
 Consider providing hand sanitizer stations throughout your event and encourage everyone to use them (or wash their hands in the bathroom) regularly.